In this article...

 Vaping on Buses and Trains

-Major bus companies like Arriva[i] and Stagecoach[ii] explicitly forbid vaping at any time on their vehicles.
+Major bus companies like Arriva[iv] and Stagecoach[v] explicitly forbid vaping at any time on their vehicles.
 The situation is identical on the railways.
 Network Rail, which manages major stations, doesn’t allow vaping on platforms or inside station buildings.
-Train operators like GWR[iii] and Northern Rail[iv] extend this ban to their trains.
-This is often for practical reasons; the aerosol from a vape can trigger sensitive smoke alarms[v], potentially halt a train and cause significant delays.
+Train operators like GWR[vi] and Northern Rail[vii] extend this ban to their trains.
+This is often for practical reasons; the aerosol from a vape can trigger sensitive smoke alarms[viii], potentially halt a train and cause significant delays.

 Vaping at Airports and on Planes